WICG/webpackage/go/bundle/README.md

 ## Overview
 We currently provide three command-line tools: `gen-bundle`, `sign-bundle` and `dump-bundle`.

-`gen-bundle` command is a bundle generator tool. `gen-bundle` consumes a set of http exchanges (currently in the form of [HAR format](https://w3c.github.io/web-performance/specs/HAR/Overview.html) or static files in a local directory), and emits a bundled exchange file.
+`gen-bundle` command is a bundle generator tool. `gen-bundle` consumes a set of http exchanges (currently in the form of [HAR format](https://w3c.github.io/web-performance/specs/HAR/Overview.html), URL list file, or static files in a local directory), and emits a bundled exchange file.

 `sign-bundle` command attaches a signature to a bundle. `sign-bundle` takes an existing bundle file, a certificate and a private key, and emits a new bundle file with cryptographic signature for the bundled exchanges added.